CIM Programs-Resume Tip Sheet

 G. Work Experience

-List non-culinary work experience with two to three bullets which highlight soft skills.
+List non-culinary work experience with two to three bullets which highlight hard and soft skills.
 Also, be sure to list related culinary experience outside of your internship which would be desirable to the employer (e.g., Server, Host, Bartender, Cook) and highlight transferable skills.

 H. Optional Section